SpringerPE/go-graphite-boshrelease/README.md

             replication: 1
             azs: ["z2"]
 ```
-`clusters` is a list of dictionaries, each representing a carbon-c-relay cluster.
-The cluster instances are grouped by availability zone.
+In this configuration snippet `clusters` is defined as list of dictionaries, and each entry is representing a `carbon-c-relay` cluster.
+The cluster instances are futhermore grouped and isolated by availability zone.

-One cluster can be deployed across several `az`s, like in the following example:
+A single cluster can be deployed across several `az`s, if needed, like in the following example:
 ```
     properties:
       carbon-c-relay: